alanypz/doors-and-lights/README.md

 This README would normally document whatever steps are necessary to get your application up and running.

-APIDeveloper has the code i will be working on, the code on master will be replaced after i fix some stuff on APIDeveloper

 ### What is this repository for? ###

 * Quick summary